Vandorr/RROHOTASSupport/README.md

 Use of the program is completely free.
 If you would like to support the development, you can do it here: https://shorturl.at/bryT6 Thank you, I appreciate it!

-1️⃣  Download and save program to your hard drive (Find release on the right side)
+1️⃣  Download and save program to your hard drive (Find program release on the right side under Releases)

-2️⃣  Download and save premade profile if you want
+2️⃣  Download and save premade profile if you want (Find profile release on the right side under Releases)

 3️⃣  Execute Program